-Scenario #2: Suppose hiring a dog bite attorney isn’t the only part of the process you’re behind on.
-If you didn’t see a doctor or document the dog bite at the time it happened, that may make it much harder for an attorney to win your case.
+Suppose hiring a dog bite attorney isn’t the only part of the process you’re behind on.
+If you didn’t see a doctor or document the dog bite at the time it happened, that might make it much harder for an attorney to win your case.
 You didn’t call Animal Control because the dog’s owner begged you not to, and you didn’t go to the emergency room or urgent care because you didn’t want to incur big medical bills for an injury you hoped was minor.
 Now, though, you’ve noticed the wound is swelling and hot to the touch, and you’re feeling numbness or weakness in the body part that was bitten.

 The first thing you need to do in this situation is get medical care immediately.
 Once that’s taken care of, you should reach out to an attorney to see whether we can help.
-A lawyer will need to know what information and documentation you have that can serve as evidence that the attack actually happened (becauses, believe it or not, an insurer may try to claim that it didn’t).
+A lawyer will need to know what information and documentation you have that can serve as evidence that the attack actually happened (because, believe it or not, an insurer may try to claim that it didn’t).
 With a thorough investigation, a lawyer may be able to locate sufficient evidence to make your claim viable in spite of the delay (and if not, you haven’t lost anything by speaking to a lawyer, since the consultation was free).

 The help you need after an animal attack is just a phone call away.
 Call our New Jersey dog bite attorneys today, and let us get your life back on track.

 No rationale can change what’s happened or undo the harm you’ve suffered.
 But, for many dog bite survivors, the persistent question comes up all the same: Why would a dog bite me?

 There are many reasons why dogs bite humans.